daniel-ilett/blog/_drafts/2019-12-14-tut4-2-portal-rendering.md

 }
 ~~~

-This method sets the mask ID to use within the `PortalMask` shader.
+This method sets the mask ID for use within the `PortalMask` shader.
 We'll tell the first portal to use a stencil reference value of 1, and the other to use a reference value of 2.
 That means the portals won't interfere with one another while rendering.
-We'll also add the final bits of code to the `RenderCamera` method in `BasicPortalCamera`.
+Now let's add the final bits of code to the `RenderCamera` method in `BasicPortalCamera`.
 We're ignoring some of the code in the middle of the method, which we will explore in a future tutorial; the final part of the method tells the camera to render its current viewpoint to its `targetTexture`.

 ~~~csharp
 // Render the camera to its render target. portalCamera.Render();
 ~~~

+{: .box-warning}
+You may be asking: what happens to the objects between the `portalCamera` and the portal surface?
+Don't we need to explicitly exclude those from rendering?
+The answer is yes - and this will be covered in the next tutorial.

-Now let's handle the rendering strategy in OnRenderImage.
-This is a built-in Unity callback for postprocessing effects, so we're going to render the player's point of view, then if either of the portals is in the player's sight we'll render the portal view to a separate texture and paste a small section of the portal image over the base image.
+The next step is to deal with the rendering strategy in `OnRenderImage`.
+This is a built-in Unity callback for postprocessing effects -  so we're going to render the player's point of view, then if either of the portals is in the player's sight we'll render the portal view to a separate texture and paste a small section of the portal image over the base image.
 The bit that gets cut out depends on the stencil values.

 ~~~csharp
 private void OnRenderImage(RenderTexture src, RenderTexture dst)